 Maplewood has recently renovated its trails to be sustainable.
 They ask that visitors respect this by carrying out whatever they carry in, not disturbing wildlife, and not introducing new plants or animals (this includes your dog).
 You grab a map and self-guided trail brochure in the Visitor Center or download a PDF copy here.

-Make your hike an adventure by requesting one of these self-guided activities from the Nature Center.
+Make your hike an adventure by requesting one of these four self-guided activities from the Nature Center.

 - Self-Guided Nature Trail: Match pictures with the posts as you walk the trails.